CrossingsCon/crossingscon.org/_static/community/book_club.md

 - *The Long Way to a Small, Angry Planet* by Becky Chambers
 - *A Conspiracy of Kings* by Megan Whalen Turner
 - *Omnitopia Dawn* by Diane Duane
+- *Thick as Thieves* by Megan Whalen Turner